prometheus-protocol/.github/profile/README.md

-# Prometheus Protocol: An Open Standard for Authorization & Payments
+# **Prometheus Protocol: The Trust Layer for Decentralized Commerce**

-### Our mission is to replace the 2.9% tax on internet commerce with a decentralized, open-source, and near-zero fee payment protocol.
+### Our mission is to enable a new generation of decentralized commerce by providing the open-source foundation for **verifiable trust, secure identity, and near-zero fee payments.**

 <img width="1536" alt="Prometheus Protocol Banner" src="https://github.com/user-attachments/assets/0c7c5720-1d4a-4e50-b410-873a9ba9cc07" />

 ---

-## Overview
+## **Overview**

-Prometheus Protocol is a full-featured, on-chain **OAuth 2.1 provider** built for the Internet Computer.
-It provides a robust, general-purpose solution for any application requiring standards-based authentication and authorization.
+Prometheus Protocol is a complete, on-chain economic engine for the Internet Computer.
+It provides a unified solution for the three pillars of a trustworthy digital economy:

-While designed for broad use, it is also a fully compliant **Authorization Server** for the **Model Context Protocol (MCP)** ecosystem.
-This dual focus ensures that Prometheus is both a flexible tool for the wider IC community and a hardened, specification-compliant engine for enterprise-grade protocols.
+1.  **Secure Identity & Authorization:** A full-featured, on-chain **OAuth 2.1 provider** serves as the robust foundation for any application requiring standards-based authentication.
+2.  **Verifiable Trust & Discovery:** A high-assurance **App Store and Registry** allows users and AI agents to discover and connect to MCP servers whose code has been cryptographically verified and certified.
+3.  **Direct & Efficient Payments:** An integrated **ICRC-2 allowance system** empowers users to grant services direct, metered access to tokens, enabling a new wave of monetizable applications.

-Ultimately, it serves as the foundational security and payment layer for a new generation of decentralized applications and AI agent economies.
+By combining these layers, Prometheus provides the foundational infrastructure for a new generation of decentralized applications and the emerging AI agent economy.

-## Features & Compliance
+## **Features & Compliance**

 The core of Prometheus is a production-ready Authorization Server implementing the latest security best practices from the IETF and the specific requirements of the MCP specification.